 It’s important not to hold things in your hand on a regular basis, as it can throw off your balance.
 This is why walking with weights is a bad idea.
 As you walk faster more often, you’ll get into a natural, relaxed rhythm.

-3. Push off your toes
+3. Heels first, then push off your toes

 As you walk, your heel should land first before your toes.
 Some runners land with their foot flat, but walkers should have their feet hitting heel first.
 As your foot lands, you want to get a good push off your back leg to propel yourself forward.